LahcenHaouch/merkle-tree/src/questions/questions.md

 ## I know only the L3 block and the Merkle root.
 What minimum information do I need to check that the L3 block and the Merkle root belong to the same Merkle tree?

-I need to know the hash of the data contained in the L3 block
+Itterating over every node in the firstLevel and check if the hash is the same as the one for L3

 ## What are some Merkle tree use cases?

-Versioning systems, databases, p2p system
+Versioning systems, databases, p2p system, file storage